 The Fine Print in Invoice Factoring

 Non-bank financial organizations that are advertising rates that seem too good to be true are usually not being frank about their practice.
-Low rates may only apply if you are factoring beyond a specific amount in invoices, or it could just be for a certain number of days.
+Low rates may only apply if you are factoring beyond a specific amount of invoices, or it could just be for a certain number of days.
 In that case, if your customer does not pay according to the terms set by the factor, you may need to pay extra.
 Be wary of factoring deals that seem too good to be true, and make sure to ask the right questions.